pepone/certificate-revocation/README.md

-This sample ilustrate that the CRL distribution point is not contacted
+This sample ilustrate that the CRL distribution point is not contacted by `SecTrustEvaluateWithError`

 # Compilation